MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

    - Fixed all test failures and updated snapshots

 2. **CLI Improvements**
-   - Added -ni shorthand for --noImport
+   - Updated --no-import to --noImport for consistency
    - Fixed -j shorthand documentation for --withJsdocs
    - Added validation for --type option requirements